 And even an essential part of the 16 pre-installed program frequencies are allocated to the UK emergency service.
 Not for amateur transmission.
 But don’t get confused.

-Programming it is just simple and straight forward.
+Programming is just simple and straightforward.
 All you need is to get the lead.
 A USB lead with two plugs.
-This plugs to the microphone and speaker hole just on the left side of the radio.
+This plugs into the microphone and speaker hole just on the left side of the radio.

 And the next thing you would need is the Baofeng BF-888S programming software.
 I’m surprised they didn’t make the software added to it.